ashim9788/logit_KD/readme.md

     python run_pipeline.py
   Expected Output:
     The script will process the raw data and the distilled model will be saved in the directory "./qwen_1.5b_distilled_student"
+    The evaluation results will be saved in the "./results" directory